 Hebden Royd pupils are such caring children, and always enthusiastic about raising money for good causes.
 We love the chance to hold a bake sale or get sponsored to do something fun.

 Charity work gives us a great chance to learn about the world, both in our own community and across the globe.
-We’ve made a difference to the environment with charities like Greenpeace, and sponsor our friend Karan in Armenia through World Vision.
+We’ve made a difference to the environment with charities like Greenpeace, and sponsor our friend Tracey, in Ntwetwe, Uganda through World Vision.

 Our local community